 But when you finally get there, it is a lot to see.
 Old red mine with beautiful mountains in the background is not everything!
 You still have some restaurants to take a break, and then definitely it is worth hiking Root Glacier – just a couple of miles from the mine.
 One or two days would be enough, make sure to take your tent or book your room if you plan to stay two days or more because lodging options are limited in this small town.
 Read more…

 Photography hints: everything is right here, even a mobile phone should be enough.
 If you want to take a picture inside the buildings (like the old power plant, etc.), it’s good to have a tripod or camera with a high iso and wide lens (16-35mm, for example).

 Kenai Peninsula is a lovely place for a week if you are starting from Anchorage.
 At this time, you will be able to visit all the most important places like Girdwood, Wittier, Seward, Hope, Anchor Point, Kenai, Homer, Soldotna, and maybe a couple of smaller towns.
 Kenai peninsula is the kingdom of glaciers and wildlife.
-Great hikes, places for fishing, kayaking, and boating opportunities are everywhere accessible from land and sea.
+Great hikes and places for fishing, kayaking, and boating opportunities are everywhere, accessible from land and sea.
 Distances are not that long so that you can spend more time sightseeing and less time driving.
 Kenai Peninsula, especially Seward, is one of the best places in Alaska to take wildlife cruises.
 Read more…

 Activities: wildlife watching, hiking, kayaking, fishing, cruises